Implications of Low Bone Mineral Density in Fractures

-Over the course of the study, over 250 women and close to 100 men sustained a fracture as a result of high-energy trauma.
+Over the course of the study, over 250 women and close to 100 men sustained a fracture due to high-energy trauma.
 Over 3200 women and close to 350 men suffered fractures from low-energy sources.
 The results of the study were consistent across both genders.
-If someone had a low bone mineral density (classified as greater than one standard deviation less than the average bone mineral density), he or she had a significantly increased risk of suffering both a high-energy fracture and a low-energy fracture.
-This means that people with osteoporosis are at an increased risk of suffering a fracture if they are involved in an accident.What Does this Mean?
+If someone had a low bone mineral density (classified as greater than one standard deviation less than the average bone mineral density), they had a significantly increased risk of suffering both a high-energy fracture and a low-energy fracture.
+This means that people with osteoporosis are at an increased risk of suffering a fracture if they are involved in an accident.What Does This Mean?

 As individuals age, the body struggles to deposit calcium into the bones.
 This leads to a weakening of the bones.
 In women, this risk is even higher.
 When women go through menopause, the body loses its source of estrogen.
 Estrogen is an important component of bone mineral density, and without this hormone, women struggle even more to produce strong bones.
-This is one of the reasons why there were so much more women in the study and why they sustained fractures at a much higher rate than their male counterparts.
+This is one reason why there were so many more women in the study and why they sustained fractures at a much higher rate than their male counterparts.
 It is essential to consume enough calcium while younger to ensure bones are stronger during the later years.Implications for Fractures

-Those who are involved in an accident has a higher chance of suffering a femur fracture if their bones are weaker.
-Future studies should try to break down the fractures by their individual type so that it can be determined which bones are more commonly osteoporotic and which bones are more widely fractured in auto accidents.
+Those involved in an accident have a higher chance of suffering a femur fracture if their bones are weaker.
+Future studies should try to break down the fractures by their individual type to determine which bones are more commonly osteoporotic and which bones are more widely fractured in auto accidents.
 This study is an important initial step towards quantifying just how much osteoporosis increases the risk of fractures.
 Furthermore, individuals who fracture bones at an older age often have a more difficult path to recovery.Sacramento Bone Fracture Attorneys